Meet Our Team

 KHS Teaching Assistants

-The Kentucky Horseshoeing School maintains a resident teaching assistant at all times.
+The Kentucky Horseshoeing School maintains a minimum of one resident teaching assistant at all times.
 These staff members are practicing professional farriers and honor graduates of KHS, trained to instruct students in basic farrier techniques and to ensure continuity within the KHS curriculum.
 The resident assistants are extremely helpful in instructing from the student viewpoint, and these positions provide valuable insight and incentive for attending students.

 The Kentucky Horseshoeing School employs a professional staff to assist instructors and visitors.
 These staff members are familiar with the school’s programs and offerings and can assist you as you prepare your application and registration materials.

 Office of Financial Aid firstname.lastname@example.org